mdgrossi/resume-quarto-moderncv/README.md

 | `orcid`       | Your [ORCID](https://orcid.org/) number only.
 Will generate the custom web URL directing to this user's public page.|
 | `researchgate` | Your [ResearchGate](https://www.researchgate.net/) handle only.
 Will generate the custom web URL directing to this user's public page. |
 | `extrainfo`   | Any other information to include at the top of the r&egrave;sum&egrave; and CV? |
-: Contact info options for r&egrave;sum&egrave;s and CVs.
-Omitted if empty or not passed.

 A physical or mailing address can also be passed to the `contact` key.
 It is separated into `line1` and `line2` keys: